 Oxytocin is known as the bonding hormone.
-At birth, this hormone is released by the mother and it literally bonds the parents and child for life.
+At birth, it is released by the mother and literally bonds parents and child for life.

-Oxytocin is increased during acts of appreciation, generosity, service, touch, hugging, massage, gratitude, and emotional connections with others.
+Oxytocin is increased during acts of appreciation, generosity, service, touch, hugging, massage, gratitude, and emotional connection.1, 2

-As the women moved closer and closer, the men were asked, at what point the space between themselves and the woman was “ideal,” and when the space between them became “slightly uncomfortable.”
+As the women moved closer and closer, the men were asked at what point the space between them was “ideal,” and when the space between them became “slightly uncomfortable.”

-Interestingly, the single men who got the oxytocin allowed the women to come closer and actually moved toward the women.
-But the men in committed relationships who got the oxytocin kept their distance and did not feel comfortable letting the women come close.3
+Interestingly, single men who got oxytocin allowed the women to come closer and actually moved toward them.
+But men in committed relationships who got the oxytocin kept their distance and did not feel comfortable letting the women come close.3

-The researchers concluded that when a trusting bond has been made in a relationship, oxytocin reinforces that bond, indicated by the fact that committed men who got the oxytocin were made uncomfortable by the approach of a new beautiful woman.
-The single men had no previous relationship bond and felt comfortable with a closer proximity.
+Researchers conclude that when a trusting bond has been made in a relationship, oxytocin reinforces that bond, indicated by the fact that committed men who got oxytocin were made uncomfortable by the approach of a new beautiful woman.
+The single men had no previous relationship bond and so felt comfortable with closer proximity.3

-Oxytocin increases the feelings of trust between family, friends, and loved ones.
+Oxytocin increases feelings of trust between family, friends, and loved ones.
 In rodents, oxytocin is involved in pair bonding and mating for life.
-In humans, researchers believe oxytocin may support healthy monogamous relationships in humans.
-They think it could impact fidelity in a good way and act as a love potion, keeping those in committed relationships committed to each other.
+In humans, researchers believe oxytocin may support healthy monogamous relationships.
+They think it could heighten fidelity and act as a love potion, keeping those in relationships committed to each other.